- What should I post to Timeline?

 Here are some things for which the Timeline IS intended:

-- Email: The prime use case for Timeline is to replace the emails used for sending event/deadline/announcement information to members of the Princeton community (very often done through Listserv lists).
-When you post through Timeline, you CAN request that Timeline generate emails (e.g., use Timeline just as you would use Listserv), but one of the goals of the Timeline is to reduce email traffic, so you should request email delivery only if it is required for your communication purpose.
+- Email: The prime use case for Timeline is to replace the emails used for sending event/deadline/announcement information to members of the Princeton community.
+When you post through Timeline, you can request that Timeline generate emails, but one of the goals of the Timeline is to eventually reduce email traffic.

-- Listserv lists: Listserv lists used to post announcements/events.
-Such lists typically have lots of members but very few posters.
+- Listserv lists: Such lists typically have lots of members but very few posters.
 Timeline is NOT a good replacement for discussion lists (those that have lots of posters).
 Also, the Timeline currently only supports people with Princeton netids.
 If your list includes non-Princeton people, you cannot replace it with Timeline.

 Here are some things for which the Timeline is NOT intended:

-- Web Pages: Timeline cannot function as a replacement for a departmental or program web page, but it IS possible to have the Timeline feed information into an existing web page (See How-To: Add Timeline to a Drupal website).
+- Web Pages: Timeline cannot function as a replacement for a departmental or program web page.

 - Newsletters: Timeline is not an appropriate mechanism for distributing the extensive text found in a typical newsletter.
 However, you can post announcements about a newsletter into Timeline (and have those posts point to the newsletter).